Personal Roadmap · Updated 2026

 Honeywell Technology Solutions

 Timing: Apply for summer internships (May–July) starting in February.
 Apply for 6-month internships (Sem 7/8) starting 3 months before your availability.
-Don't wait for campus placements — cold outreach to these companies is 3× more effective than any portal.
+Cold outreach to IoT product company founders is 3× more effective than any portal.
+Use the templates in this tab.

 The 3 things that actually separate people